Dashboard and Jobs

 Please note that if in the meantime any new items appear in the source folders, even if you click Pause, the program will not migrate them as the particular migration has already been scheduled for the defined number of items.
 However, it can be done via the Rescan feature.

-Rescan - restarts migration of already migrated pairs of mailboxes / public folders.
-This feature enables repeating the migration once you have noticed any missing items in the migrated mailboxes or any new items created in the source mailbox after migration.
-What this mechanism does is examining the content of all copied folders in search of new items and migrating them.
-The process will not cause duplication of any of your existing items on the target as it only copies new ones leaving the migrated items unchanged.
-To stop rescanning just click Pause.
+After clicking Rescan, the program examines the content of all migrated folders in search of new items and migrates them (this is called delta migration).
+This process will not cause duplication of any of your existing items on the target server as it only copies new ones, leaving the migrated items unchanged.
+To stop the rescanning process, simply click Pause.
+Learn more about the delta migration process

 In particular situations, there might be some important items you need to have on the target mailbox, which content has been modified on the source server after the migration.
 In such a case, the Rescan feature will not work as it only copies new items from the already migrated source folders.
 To migrate the modified items, you first need to reset the state of migration of a particular mailbox.
 Next, unmatch the particular pair of mailboxes on the Jobs tab and clean up the target mailbox from all previously migrated items on your server.
 When done, match the source and target mailboxes once again, and then initiate the migration with the Start button once again.